"We Demand Justice!": Towards Social Context Grounding of Political Texts: Modeling Social Context

-In the fourth phase, we use tweets of politicians from similar previous events and build discourse contextualization graphs for each data example as proposed in \citet{pujari-goldwasser-2021-understanding}.
-We also use Wikipedia pages of authors, events, and target entities to add social context information to the graph.
-Then, we train the Discourse Contextualization Framework (DCF) for each task and evaluate its performance on classification and multiple-choice variants of both tasks.
+Finally, we use tweets of politicians from related previous events and build context graphs for each data example as proposed in \citet{pujari-goldwasser-2021-understanding}.
+We use Wikipedia pages of authors, events, and target entities to add social context information to the graph.
+Then, we train the Discourse Contextualization Framework (DCF) for each task and evaluate its performance on both tasks (models denoted \texttt{Discourse Contextualization Model}).
+Further details of our baseline experiments are presented in subsection \cref{sec:experiments}.
+Results of our baseline experiments are discussed in \cref{sec:results}.